ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 For more example lookup plugins, check out the source code for the lookup plugins that are included with Ansible here: `lib/ansible/plugins/lookup <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/lookup>`_.

-For more usage examples of lookup plugins, see `Using Lookups <http://docs.ansible.com/ansible/playbooks_lookups.html>`_.
+For more usage examples of lookup plugins, see :ref:`Using Lookups<playbooks_lookups>`.

 .. _developing_vars_plugins: